 Discover the world-class art collection and period features in the splendid 17th Century mansion, and savour the incredible food in the Granary Restaurant, before resting your head in one of the stunning bedrooms or holiday cottages.

-There’s a year-long programme of fabulous events too, including live music at Camp Bestival Shropshire and Classic Ibiza, spectacular stunts at the Weston Park Air Show International, as well as walks, exhibitions, and arts & crafts workshops.
+There’s a year-long programme of fabulous events too, including live music at Camp Bestival Shropshire, spectacular stunts at the Weston Park Air Show International, as well as walks, exhibitions, and arts & crafts workshops.

 Lower Drayton Farm

-A boy feeds a lamb at Lower Drayton Farm, StaffordshireBreathe in the fresh air and get up close to pigs, cows, seep and more at Lower Drayton Farm.
+A boy feeds a lamb at Lower Drayton Farm, StaffordshireBreathe in the fresh air and get up close to pigs, cows, sheep and more at Lower Drayton Farm.

 There’s family fun in all weathers, all-year round, from the massive indoor soft play area with slides, sports pitch, and toddlers’ role play village, to the giant sandpit, bouncy pillows and tractor rides in the outdoor play zone.